edgamat/edgamat.github.io/_posts/2021/10/2021-10-03-Exploring-DDD-The-Fool.md

 I feel like this is a trap I sometimes fall into when practicing TDD.
 I get to a point in the code where I can see a proper solution and skip to the end.
 This means my test cases didn't drive me there.
 And as a result, I probably will be faced with a situation where I can't easily write tests that fails.
 But the code 'feels' correct.
 I can write a bunch of tests that pass against my current code, but I can't write any that fail.
 Is that so bad?

-On the one hand I could justify my approach against following TDD in these cases.
+On the one hand, I could justify my approach against following TDD in these cases.
 My ability to quickly see 'correct' solutions in the code is what sets me apart from other developers.
-Years of experience of making mistakes, learning from them, and improving my skills means I can sometimes design solutions quickly.
-Why should I use TDD to arrive at a solution when I already know the destination.
-This feels like the right thing to do and TDD is disrupting my 'flow'.
+Years of experience of making mistakes, learning from them, and improving my skills means I can sometimes design solutions quickly because I've seen the patterns before.
+Why should I use TDD to drive me towards a solution when I already know the destination?
+"My way" feels like the right thing to do and TDD is disrupting my 'flow'.

 But on the other hand, it's a trap you can set for yourself.
 My 'correct' solution may only be one of many possibilities.
 I didn't get a chance to explore them through tests.
 I might have arrived at a completely different (and possible better) solution.
 What if I had been programming collaboratively with another developer?
 They may not have been able to follow my 'leap' to the end solution.
 To them, my solution might be confusing.